Menu

 Jessica Kasza, if you’d like more information.

-Further, if there are any equity, diversity and inclusion issues that you’d like the SSA to address, please get in touch.
+If there are any equity, diversity and inclusion issues you’d like the SSA to address, please email Jess, or our General Manager.
 Any communication will be dealt with confidentially.
-You can email Jess, or our Executive Officer.

-The key questions that this committee will initially address are focussed in the areas of ensuring diversity and inclusion within the SSA and Indigenous engagement.
-Some of these key questions that the EDI Committee seeks to address are:
+The key focus of the committee will be in the areas of diversity and inclusion within the SSA and Indigenous engagement.
+Some of these areas include:

-• The SSA has recently stated that we want to ensure that the SSA leadership team and representation on SSA committees is diverse and reflective of our Society (see https://statsoc.org.au/Governance).
-How can we ensure that this is the case?
+• The SSA leadership team and representation on SSA committees is diverse and reflective of our Society (see https://statsoc.org.au/Governance).

-• How can we ensure that our society provides a welcoming, respectful and inclusive environment for our members?
+• The society provides a welcoming, respectful and inclusive environment for our members.

-• How can we ensure that our events are welcoming and accessible to everyone, including people who have caring responsibilities, and people who have disabilities?
+• SSA events are welcoming and accessible to everyone, including people who have caring responsibilities, and people who have disabilities.

-• How can we ensure that the SSA supports Aboriginal and Torres Strait Islander statisticians and students with an interest in studying statistics?
+• The SSA supports Aboriginal and Torres Strait Islander statisticians and students with an interest in studying statistics.

-• How can we ensure that the SSA respects and acknowledges the contributions and history of Aboriginal and Torres Strait Islander people?
+• The SSA respects and acknowledges the contributions and history of Aboriginal and Torres Strait Islander people.

-• How can we as statisticians ensure that we use and analyse data from all populations, including from marginalised groups, responsibly?
+• The SSA uses and analyse data from all populations, including from marginalised groups, responsibly.

 The Committee’s work

-A set of guidelines for Branches and Sections to follow to help ensure that their events are accessible and inclusive have been developed.
-These guidelines are available here.
-Please note that these will be updated from time to time.
-The current version of the guidelines was developed in September 2022.
+• Developed a set of guidelines for Branches and Sections to help ensure events are accessible and inclusive.
+The guidelines are available here.
+Please note that the guidelines will be updated from time to time.
+The current version was developed in September 2022.

-The Committee has developed a statement expressing the support of the SSA for the trans and gender diverse community within the SSA, and more broadly.
-This statement also encourages all researchers to collect data on sex and gender in an inclusive way, and is available here.
+• The Committee developed a statement expressing the support towards the trans and gender diverse community within the SSA, and more broadly.
+The statement encourages all researchers to collect data on sex and gender in an inclusive way, and is available here.

-At the end of 2021, the Committee ran a survey seeking the views of statisticians in Australia on the Society and equity, diversity and inclusivity issues.
-The report outlining the results of this survey and the actions that the Society will take as a result of this survey is available here.
+• At the end of 2021, the Committee ran a survey seeking the views of statisticians in Australia on the Society and equity, diversity and inclusivity issues.
+The report outlining the results and the actions that the Society will take as a result of this survey is available here.

 Join us